redjive123/Python_challenges/README.md

 Understood how dictionaries can organize categorized information efficiently.
 Practiced list comprehension to filter and work with specific data.
 Gained insight into applying logical rules to detect patterns and make decisions.
+Day 8:
+I learned how to manage and analyze student data using Python with tools like NumPy and Pandas.
+I understood how to organize data using lists, dictionaries, and DataFrames.
+I learned to create custom logic like a performance index for better evaluation.
+I also learned how to handle errors and set up the environment properly while working on real projects.